What are the advantages of putting money into savings?

 Investing is often a smart strategy for achieving longer-term financial goals.
 When you don’t need your money right away, you can afford for your investments to fluctuate in value.
 In addition, you can:

-- Give your financial goals a head start: Investing may help you earn more money in returns than you could just by saving.
+- Give your financial goals a head start: Investing may help you earn more in returns than you could just by saving.

 - Participate in global financial markets: Even if you don’t own a profitable, global business, you can share in its success.
 How?
 By buying a company’s stock or owning a mutual fund that invests in companies.